-This industrio-mod eatery should be at the top of your restaurant hit list.
+This downtown eatery should feature on your Cape Town restaurant hit list.

 Since opening in August 2018, this wildly popular Harrington Street haunt hasn’t had an empty seat.
-The online-bookings-only fine-dining restaurant serves only 20 guests per night, which co-owner Neil Swart explains: “Cooking dishes on a small scale enhances the depth of flavour of each element.”
-That, it does.
-But more about the food later (we’re saving the best for last).
+The online-bookings-only fine-dining restaurant serves only 25 guests per night, which co-owner Neil Swart explains: “Cooking dishes on a small scale enhances the depth of flavour of each element.”
+That, it certainly does.
+But more about the food later…

-In 2018, Neil chose to pursue dreams of unhindered culinary creativity, roping in long-time friend Anouchka Horn, whom he met while working at Terroir Restaurant.
-The two became great friends after they discovered that they shared similar passions.
-“It’s funny how we are very similar and very different at the same time – we believe this makes us a great team.”
+In 2018, Neil chose to pursue his culinary dreams, roping in long-time friend Anouchka Horn, whom he met while working at Terroir Restaurant.
+The two became great friends after they discovered they shared similar passions.
+“It’s funny how we are very similar and very different – we believe this makes us a great team,” laughs Neil.

 Neil is the meat master while Anouchka is the ice-cream queen (you’ve never tasted ice cream like Anouchka’s) – making every single batch of ice cream and sorbet with its own unique base, from scratch.